Magnic0/Magnic0/README.md

 - 🔭 Working on developing my skills as a Front-end developer

-- 🌱 Learning HTML, CSS, JavaScript and ReactJS
+- 🌱 Learning HTML, CSS and JavaScript

 - 📫 You can contact me by sending an email to: nicolsoliverg@gmail.com